driade/phpfmt8/README.md

 }
 ```

-You may find an example configuration in the file https://github.com/driade/phpfmt8/blob/master/driade.sublime-settings
+You may find an example configuration file in https://github.com/driade/phpfmt8/blob/master/driade.sublime-settings

 **The following features are available through command palette (`ctrl+shift+P` or `cmd+shift+P`) :**